Random forests for binary geospatial data: Proof outline

-To extend the result on consistency of the mean function $E(Y|X)$ to the consistency of the covariate effect $m(X)$ (Theorem \ref{th:main_m}) via link-inversion, a final component is regularity (continuity and boundedness) of the inverse function.
-Continuity is immediate as the mean function is continuous under Assumptions \ref{item:assumption_m}, \ref{item:assumption_h} and \ref{item:assumption_differentiability}.
-To prove boundedness, we first prove that the GLS estimator (\ref{eqn:DART_mean}) is bounded.
+To extend the result on the consistency of the mean function $\mathbb{E}(Y|X)$ estimation to the consistency of the covariate effect $m(X)$ (Theorem \ref{th:main_m}) estimation in mixed effects model framework in \eqref{eqn:hgnlm} via link-inversion, a final component is regularity (continuity and boundedness) of the inverse function.
+Continuity is immediate as the mean function $\mathbb{E}(Y|X)$ is continuous under Assumptions \ref{item:assumption_m}, \ref{item:assumption_h}, and \ref{item:assumption_differentiability_new}.
+To prove boundedness, we first prove that the GLS estimator (\ref{eqn:DART_mean}) is bounded. \\